Navdeep-Codes/Skulk-Wroom-N8/README.md

 ## 3D Render
 ![3D Render](./Images/3D%20Render.png)
 ## Costs and BOM
 The full order of 5 PCB's and 2 PCBa cost $83.23 including.
-The price of each board is around $41 including shipping
+The price of each board is around $41 including shipping.
 > You can find the BOM is in CVS format [here](https://github.com/Navdeep-Codes/Skulk-Wroom-N8/blob/main/Files/PAP_Skulk-ESP32-Wroom-N8.csv)
+---
-Made with 💖 and 🎶 by Navdeep — Skulk™️
+Made with 💖 by Navdeep — Skulk™